Public Services International (PSI) complies with European Union privacy legislation and the General Data Protection Regulation (GDPR) law.

 - Personally identifiable data will be used to provide the service(s) requested.
 This may include use with third-party service providers.
 All providers are bound by data protection rules and cannot use or communicate your data for any other purposes than to provide the service on behalf of PSI.

 - Sensitive personal data such as bank account numbers and ID or passports numbers are always treated as confidential and never made public.
-They are collected and processed only where strictly necessary.
+They are collected and processed only where strictly necessary and with your permission.

 - Data is never passed to third parties for commercial purposes.